TIY-Rails-1507/Rails/testing/44_exploratory.md

 Did you see any errors?
 If so, fix-em!

 Also ask yourself, can this be fixed with by writing a test first?

+Should you really write a test that verifies that something is not there?

+### Note

+These notes cover testing models, controllers, and views.
+There is plenty more to know about testing e.g. testing routes.
+For a deeper look into testing see the Rails Guides - http://guides.rubyonrails.org/testing.html